God's Choice: Summary

 Peshkin's findings show a "total world" where the lessons of religion and education are intertwined into an "interrelated, interdependent" philosophy.
-The academy's intent is to make Christian professionals as what Peshkin describes as "a vocational school directed to work in the Lord's service".
-When compared to the work of public schools, the private school's instructors said both kinds of institutions impose a lifestyle and set of values as a kind of "brainwashing".
-Peshkin notes that while students "largely identify with" and uphold the fundamentalist teachings, they permit themselves the option of having "individual interpretations" and minor beliefs.
+The academy intends to make Christian professionals, as Peshkin describes, "a vocational school directed to work in the Lord's service."
+When compared to the work of public schools, the private school's instructors said both institutions impose a lifestyle and set of values as a kind of "brainwashing."
+Peshkin notes that while students "largely identify with" and uphold the fundamentalist teachings, they permit themselves to have "individual interpretations" and minor beliefs.
 Some students either dissent against the academy's rules or are regarded as too pious, but most students are moderate.

-Students take classes to be effective Christian leaders, including "Bible study and 'soul-winning', English, speech, drama, and music", which are seen as important to "read and proclaim the Word".
+Students take classes to be effective Christian leaders, including "Bible study and 'soul-winning', English, speech, drama, and music", which are seen as important to "read and proclaim the Word."
 Academy teachers establish their authority through discipline and teach "the truth" as established by "facts" from the Bible.
-Bible passages are associated with the subject matter in a process called "integration".
-The academy uses science books from Bob Jones University as an alternative to books that promote secular humanism, which is described as "the 'official religion' of the public school system".
-The Bob Jones science books associate the Bible with science, and often comment the relationship between God's intelligence and the intricacies of nature.
-Classes like science, social studies, and math are viewed as less important for the goal of making Christian professionals apart from their training to do "everything a sinner can do, better".
+Bible passages are associated with the subject matter in a process called "integration."
+The academy uses science books from Bob Jones University as an alternative to books that promote secular humanism, which is described as "the 'official religion' of the public school system."
+The Bob Jones science books associate the Bible with science and often comment the relationship between God's intelligence and the intricacies of nature.
+Classes like science, social studies, and math are viewed as less important for the goal of making Christian professionals apart from their training to do "everything a sinner can do, better."
 Some classes are "memorization and recitation"-focused, reflecting an inelastic view of knowledge, which the academy believes to be fixed as based in biblical inerrancy.
 Their biggest external influence on curriculum is new books, which may affect how classes are taught, though the content ("the truth") remains the same.